loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

     Returns the contained value or a default.

-    If `success`, returns the contained value, otherwise if `failure`, returns the default value for that type.
+    If `ok`, returns the contained value, otherwise if `err`, returns the default value for that type.

 !!! note "constraints"